 Twitter and Instagram have undergone some changes recently — now it’s Facebook’s turn.

 Remember a few years ago when agencies (including us) started to warn their clients that Facebook was becoming pay-to-play?
-It’s closer to reality than ever before: in several countries, Facebook is testing what a News Feed would feel like without publishers in it.
+It’s closer to reality than ever before.

 The content that most of us see in our News Feeds by default has long been a mix of three types: